rindelicato/Portfolio/README.md

 July 2020 - August 2021,  Oceanport, NJ

 - Analyzed demographic data to develop strategies for better targeting of underserved areas for community outreach programs.
-- Presented data summaries & pivot charts using Excel vlookup formulas to combine demographic with COVID-19 data on hotspot areas.
+- Presented data summaries & pivot charts using Excel VLOOKUP formulas to combine demographic with COVID-19 data on hotspot areas.
 - Provided resources information for COVID-19 awareness in targeted communities.

 # **Education**